yell0wsuit/SFPro-JP/README.md

 # SFPro-JP
 SFProJPDisplay.
 Fonts used to render Japanese characters on https://www.apple.com/jp/ in WOFF format.
 Keep in mind that Apple may add more glyphs to those fonts.
+Last updated as of December 2018.

 © 2015 Apple Inc. All rights reserved.